-We all know there is a big price difference between a moderate and a deluxe resort at Walt Disney World, but everyone wonders if it's worth it to pay the extra cash for a deluxe resort.
+We all know there is a big price difference between a moderate and a deluxe resort at Walt Disney World, but everyone wonders if it is worth it to pay the extra cash for a deluxe resort.
 So many want to know what the differences are and whether or not they should consider a deluxe resort.
-Here's what I found.........
+Here is what I found.........

-While the information below points out the differences with amenities, there's more to the differences that you learn by experience, which are discussed below the lists.
+While the information below points out the differences with amenities, there are more to the differences that you learn by experience, which are discussed below the lists.

 Moderate and Deluxe resorts have the following in common depending on which resort you stay at: